pgbouncer/pgbouncer/doc/config.rst

 Direct access to pg_shadow requires admin rights.
 It's preferable to use non-admin user that calls SECURITY DEFINER function instead.

+Note that the query is run inside target database, so if a function is used it needs to be installed into each database.

 Default: ``SELECT usename, passwd FROM pg_shadow WHERE usename=$1``

 pool_mode